 Sister Namibia regularly hosts workshops with schools and university learners, youth groups and other organisations.
 Our workshops are interactive and educative revolving around up-to-date topics on gender issues and women’s situation in Namibia.

-For the moment we do workshops on Conflict Management and Sexual and Reproductive Rights (see below).
+For the moment we do workshops on Conflict Handling and Sexual and Reproductive Rights (see below).

 - Most Significant Change Model

 - Sexual and Reproductive Rights

 This workshop took place on Saturday, 13 August 2017, in Otjomuise at Orange Babies with 60 participants.

 Anne Angarola from the Washington-based organisation IREX joined Sister Namibia’s team for a week to introduce an innovative method of monitoring and evaluation: the Most Significant Change Model.
 Several Namibian civil society organisations were invited to a workshop to present this method.
 KAYAK, Physically Active Youth, Gender Links and Namibian Housing Action Group attended and shared some ideas about how to implement aspects of the method for their specific situation.

 If you want to check out this method, here are some resources from the workshop: